Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 If you are using an espresso machine, you should turn off the stem at about 5° to 10° before it reaches the desired temperature.
 The thermometer does not adjust instantly, which means that it will keep rising for several seconds after you turn off the stem.

-A good machine can go a long way towards creating the perfect drink, but there’s a bit more to it than just turning on the steam wand, heating the milk to the required temperature, and spooning the froth onto your drink.
+Good espresso machines can go a long way towards creating the perfect drink, but there’s a bit more to it than just turning on the steam wand, heating the milk to the required frothed milk temperature, and spooning the froth onto your drink.

 Instead of simply sticking the steam wand into your milk, it is better to keep the froth hole at the milk’s surface.
-If you check the steam wand closely, you will see a tiny hole on one side.
+If you check it closely, you will see a tiny hole on one side.
 That’s what is referred to as the froth hole.

 Keeping the hole at the milk’s surface allows milk to be drawn in and this creates a smoother, denser forth.
 You may also want to hold the pitcher at a slight angle so that the steam wand rests at the pitcher’s side.
 That allows the swirling of milk around the pitcher, which results in great froth.